FinOps Center

 Every AI dollar.
 Owned.
 Attributed.
 Governed.

-Governance isn’t a brake on AI adoption — it’s what lets enterprises scale AI consumption confidently.
-FinOps Center gives every budget owner a governed path from model approval to spend accountability: an approved model, a scoped IAM role, and a named budget owner before the first token — entirely within your own AWS estate.
+Governance is not a brake on AI adoption.
+It is what lets enterprises scale AI consumption confidently.
+FinOps Center gives every budget owner a governed path from model approval to spend accountability: an approved model, a scoped IAM role, and a named budget owner before the first token, entirely within your own AWS estate.

-AI platforms governed — Bedrock, AWS Marketplace Models, and Claude Platform — under one approval framework
+AI platforms governed: Bedrock, AWS Marketplace Models, Claude Platform, and AgentCore, under one approval framework

 6